texhex/BiosSledgehammer/README.md

 ```

 Each entry simply lists how the BIOS setting is called, e.g. **LAN/WLAN Switching**, and to which value, e.g. **Enable** it should be configured.
 To get a complete list which BIOS settings the current device support, execute ``GetAllBiosSettings.bat`` (as Administrator) in the BCU folder.
 Please note that the list of available settings differs which each model and can also change when the BIOS is updated.
 Always first update the BIOS, then check the list of available settings.

 Each setting is individual changed and not as batch so if any setting is wrong, it is very clear which setting is causing an issue.
 BIOS Sledgehammer also tries to “translate” the error code of BCU to an explanation what went wrong (as defined by the error code list from the BCU User Guide PDF).

 A single replacement value is supported: *@@COMPUTERNAME@@*.
 If this value is detected, the value is replaced with the computer name of the device executing BIOS Sledgehammer.

 Please note that on some devices, some BIOS settings (e.g. TPM Activation Policy on a 2570p), require a password to be set or they can’t be activated.
 If this happens, BCU just fails with error 32769.

 Also, BCU performs some basic checks to prevent changes that are not compatible with the current OS.
 For example, setting “SecureBoot” to “Enable” fails with error code 32769 when using Windows 7 but works directly on Windows 10.
 However, other settings are not checked so don’t count on that BCU will prevent all incompatible changes.

-## <a name="activateuefimode">In-place BIOS to UEFI boot mode conversion</a>
+## In-place BIOS to UEFI boot mode conversion

 Some Windows 10 security features (e.g. Device Guard) require that the computer is in UEFI boot mode.
 If you already have updated machines to Windows 10, but those are using BIOS legacy boot mode, you couldn't use these security features as switching the boot mode to UEFI caused Windows to stop working.